eosdis-nasa/earthdata-pub-dashboard/README.md

 npm run start
 ```

+### Dashboard and API

+The Dashboard application is dependent on the EDPub [API](https://git.earthdata.nasa.gov/projects/EDPUB/repos/api).
+Follow instructions in each repo or the [EDPub core](https://git.earthdata.nasa.gov/projects/EDPUB/repos/earthdata-pub)
+repo.

-The Dashboard will available at <http://localhost:3000/>
+The Dashboard will available at <http://localhost:8081/>

-The API Swagger will available at <http://localhost:8080/docs/>
+The API Swagger documentation will available at <http://localhost:8080/docs/>

-#### Troubleshooting local deployement
+### Troubleshooting local deployement

 If you have previously built using docker, you may need to remove docker orphans.
 In `localAPI/`: